Pet-Safe Ant Control

 Odorous house ants

-These small black ants are approximately 1/10 inch in size and attracted to sweet and sugary foods.
+These small black ants are approximately 1/10 inch in size and are attracted to sweet and sugary foods.
 Odorous house ants also have a distinctive smell when crushed or stepped on.
 Many people describe it as a rotten coconut or blue cheese odor.
+More about Odorous House Ant Control.

 The largest ants common in Colorado, carpenter ants can reach lengths up to ¼ to ⅜ inches.
-They are black and can have reddish brown hints.
-These ants require immediate pet-safe ant control measures as they use their strong jaws to chew through wood to make nests.
+They are black and can have reddish-brown hints.
+These ants require immediate ant control measures as they use their strong jaws to chew through wood to make nests.
 They do not eat wood.
 Instead, they feed primarily on other insects and sugars when available.
+More about Carpenter Ant Control.

 When The Ants Come Marching In